entando/entando-docs/vuepress/docs/next/tutorials/getting-started/eks-install.md

 ### Create the EKS Cluster
 1. Go to `Services` and select `Elastic Kubernetes Service`
 2. Click `Add cluster` → `Create`
-3. Add a cluster name, e.g. YOUR-CLUSTER-1
+3. Set a unique name for the cluster, e.g. YOUR-CLUSTER-NAME
-4. Select an [Entando-compatible Kubernetes version](https://www.entando.com/page/en/compatibility-guide), e.g. `1.22`
+4. Select an [Entando-compatible Kubernetes version](https://www.entando.com/page/en/compatibility-guide), e.g. `1.23`
 5. For `Cluster Service Role`, select the role you created above, e.g. YOUR-EKS-ROLE
 6. Click `Next`
-7. Use the defaults for `Networking` (Step 2) and click `Next`
+7. Use the defaults for the following steps (networking, logging, add-ons, etc.) and click `Next` for each.
-8. Use the defaults for `Configure Logging` (Step 3) and click `Next`
-9. Review your settings and then click `Create`.
+8. Review your settings and then click `Create`.
 Cluster provisioning may take several minutes.

 See [Creating an Amazon EKS Cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) for more detailed information.

 ### Add a Node Group to the Cluster
 1. Go to `Services` → `Elastic Kubernetes Service` → `Clusters` and select YOUR-CLUSTER-NAME
 2. Go to `Compute`
 3. Click `Add Node Group` and supply the following fields
    * `Name`: Give your group a name, e.g. YOUR-NODE-1
-      * `Node IAM Role`: Select the cluster role you created above.
+   * `Node IAM Role`: Select the cluster role you created above, e.g. YOUR-EKS-ROLE.
 If the role doesn't appear, verify that you modified the trust policy as noted above.
    * Click `Next`
 4. Review the `Node Group compute configuration`.
 These AWS defaults will work fine:
    * AMI type: `Amazon Linux 2`
    * Instance type: `t3.medium`